 Back Shell - A form of strain relief that matches a particular connector shell.
+Typically used by Deutsch.

-Wedge - The plastic part of the connector housing that locks the terminal inside the housing.
+Wedge - Used by Deutsch to describe the plastic part of the connector housing that locks the terminal inside the housing.

 Wire Technology

 There are different types of wire each being good in a particular application.